janahlin/cloud-elt-infra/README.md

 This repository contains the infrastructure as code for our cloud-based ELT (Extract, Load, Transform) platform.
 It supports both Azure and OCI cloud providers.

+## Project Purpose

+This project provides a complete infrastructure as code solution for setting up and managing cloud-based data processing environments.
+It automates the deployment of:

+- **Data Extraction** pipelines that pull data from various sources
+- **Data Loading** mechanisms that store data in cloud storage
+- **Data Transformation** services that process and prepare data for analysis

+### Key Benefits

+- **Multi-Cloud Support**: Deploy to either Microsoft Azure or Oracle Cloud Infrastructure
+- **Infrastructure as Code**: All resources are defined using Terraform and Ansible
+- **Environment Isolation**: Separate configurations for development, staging, and production
+- **Security-First**: Sensitive credentials are managed through Ansible Vault
+- **Automated Testing**: Comprehensive test suite for validating infrastructure
+- **Free Tier Optimization**: Configurations optimized for cloud provider free tiers

+### Key Features

+- **Automated Deployment**: One-command deployment of complete data processing infrastructure
+- **Scalable Architecture**: Designed to scale from small datasets to enterprise workloads
+- **Comprehensive Documentation**: Detailed guides for setup, usage, and troubleshooting
+- **Security Best Practices**: Follows cloud security best practices and compliance standards
+- **CI/CD Integration**: Ready for integration with continuous deployment pipelines

+## Cloud Provider Differences

+This project supports both Azure and OCI, with key differences in how data processing is implemented:

+### Azure Implementation

+Azure uses **Azure Data Factory** as the primary data integration service:

+- **Managed Service**: Fully managed, serverless data integration service
+- **Visual Authoring**: Pipeline development through a visual interface
+- **Built-in Connectors**: Extensive library of pre-built connectors for various data sources
+- **Integration with Azure Services**: Seamless integration with Azure Storage, SQL Database, etc.
+- **Monitoring**: Built-in monitoring and alerting capabilities
+- **Cost Model**: Pay-per-use pricing based on pipeline executions and data movement

+### OCI Implementation

+OCI uses **Apache Airflow** for data pipeline orchestration:

+- **Open Source**: Based on the Apache Airflow open-source project
+- **Code-First Approach**: Pipelines defined as Python code (DAGs)
+- **Extensibility**: Highly extensible through custom operators and plugins
+- **Community Ecosystem**: Access to a large ecosystem of community-contributed operators
+- **Flexibility**: More control over pipeline execution and scheduling
+- **Cost Model**: Based on compute resources allocated to the Airflow environment

+### Choosing Between Providers

+- **Choose Azure** if you prefer a fully managed service with visual development tools and minimal maintenance overhead
+- **Choose OCI** if you need more flexibility, prefer code-based pipeline definitions, or have specific requirements for custom operators

+Both implementations provide the same core ELT functionality but with different approaches to pipeline orchestration and management.

 ## Setup

 1. Clone this repository